alexschimel/Grounds/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` file for details.

 ## See Also